TheStalwart/tips-website/os/SteamOS.md

 By default, "deck" user has no password set.
 To escalate privileges with `sudo`, you need to use `passwd` command first, to set a known password.

+## Gaming performance inconsistency

+It's a good problem to have, but the amount of [games that run _well_ on Linux](https://www.protondb.com/) in recent years outpaced the effort put into GPU drivers and other components of GUI pipeline.
+For some reason, things like [VSync toggle are still work in progress](https://wayland.app/protocols/tearing-control-v1) for some desktop environments.

+The unfortunate reality is, [more money does not mean more FPS](https://www.youtube.com/watch?v=ovOx4_8ajZ8).

 ## Security Issues

 SteamOS uses a single UNIX user for all Steam accounts.